Current Perspective on USBC Extra Hole,

 Static Weight Rule Change

-What I see so far with the new static weight rule and the elimination of extra holes:
+Static weight rule and the elimination of extra holes:

-Extra Holes: It saves a lot of time not having to drill extra holes, but greatly reduced the ability to fine tune balls with symmetrical weight blocks.
-The D’Terminator was used to spin balls after drilling, before and after the drilling of an extra hole, and one could easily see the change ball reaction.
+Extra Holes: It saves a lot of time not having to drill extra holes, but it greatly reduces the ability to fine tune balls with symmetrical weight blocks.
+We used the D’Terminator to spin balls symmetrical weight block balls after drilling, and before and after the drilling of an extra hole, and one could easily see the change.
 Most holes we drilled were under 3/4 inch.
 You could change the drilling angle 15 to 20 degree’s with a 3 to 3.5 inch hole, giving most bowlers the same advantage with these symmetrical weight block balls as they would have with an asymmetrical one.
 We could watch bowlers and make a decision to make a ball stronger or weaker.
+This is no longer an option.

 Rob Bailey, Rob Bailey’s Pro-Shop, LLC